Anirod310/Neural-Network-From-Scratch/REPORT.md

 - Zero Init : As expected, zero initialization led to poor performance due to symetry problems.
 - Random Init : This method showed decent performance on this dataset but is often outperformed by more sophisicated methods.
-- Xavien Init : In this experiment, it provided same performances that the random initialization, but it's mostly  because the Xavier initialization performs better on deeper networks.
+- Xavien Init : In this experiment, it provided same performance that the random initialization, but it's mostly  because the Xavier initialization performs better on deeper networks.
-- He Init : Achieved the best performances, particulary effective with ReLU activation functions due to its ability to mitigate vanishing and exploding gradients.
+- He Init : Achieved the best performance, particulary effective with the ReLU activation function due to its ability to mitigate vanishing and exploding gradients.

 The results demonstrate that proper initialization can significantly affect the learning process and final performance of the model.

 **Parameter initialization : conclusion**

-Based on the experimentats, He initialization is recommended for networks with ReLu activation functions due to its superior performance.
+Based on the experimentats, He initialization is recommended for networks with relu activation functions due to its superior performance.
 Proper initialization helps in faster convergence and achieving better accuracy.
 By carefully selecting the initialization method, we can ensure a more efficient and effective training process, ultimately leading to better-performing models.

 #### II - <u>Activation functions</u>